-This blog is about new approaches to learning that your staff now expect - from more flexible ways to learn to create content personalised to them.
-My decision to write this blog has been inspired by two things that I experienced recently: my son's birthday party, and some advice offered by my friend and communications consultant, Eoghan O'Sullivan, on what to include in newsletters.
+There are new approaches to learning that your staff now expect - from more flexible ways to learn to create content personalised to them.
+Blended learning is a way of picking what you want, and I was recently inspired by two things that I experienced: my son's birthday party, and some advice offered by my friend and communications consultant, Eoghan O'Sullivan, on what to include in newsletters.

 Blended learning and birthday fun

 Let's start with the birthday.
 As any mum would be, I was a bit stressed last week in the run-up to it.
 I'd taken the easy way out and outsourced the party to an indoor play centre, but was compensating for this by baking the cake myself.
 So, I duly spent Saturday morning icing and splicing to create a PAW Patrol-themed cake.
 A bunch of 5-year-olds may not be the most discerning of food critics, but it was still fascinating to watch them eat the cake.
 I noticed how, while some ate every crumb, others picked off the icing and ate only the cake; more still ate only the icing, no cake; and one girl wanted the cake but not the jam in the middle!
 Much haggling and swapping ensued, until everyone got the bits they wanted.

 We don't all like or want the same things

 Do we ever really grow out of only wanting the bits we like?
 I've written before about the importance of personalisation and allowing learners at least an element of choice and autonomy over their learning experience.
 This is especially important where not all information is critical or relevant to everyone.
 Onboarding training is a good example.
 While every new starter may need to know the organisation's mission statement, values and HR policies, not everyone will need to know how the Procurement team awards contracts.
 That information might be vital to a new starter in the Procurement team, but will someone in the Marketing team ever need to know that detail?
 If the answer is no, then don't force them to study it.